Merzouga Desert vs Erg Chigaga Desert

 March to May: Springtime brings lush landscapes and colorful scenery, making it one of the most beautiful times to visit Morocco.

+Yes, is Morocco is safe to visit ?It’s one of the most stable and tourist-friendly countries in North Africa.
+Most visits are trouble-free, and millions of travelers explore Morocco every year without issues.
 However, as in any destination, it’s wise to take normal precautions — be aware of your surroundings, avoid isolated areas at night, and keep an eye on your belongings in crowded markets or public places.

 Moroccans are known for their hospitality, and visitors often describe the country as welcoming, vibrant, and culturally rich.